 In September 2010, after a week abroad with my family, I became unwell very suddenly and my life altered beyond recognition within a matter of weeks.
 In the October I became a full-time poorly person.

 In November 2010 I was diagnosed with Chronic Fatigue Syndrome, also known as Myalgic Encephalomyelitis.
 In January 2011 I was referred to the Lincolnshire CFS/ME Clinic who classed me as a severe sufferer.
-I am yet to recover although I am incredibly lucky to have seen considerable improvement during the last few years.
+I am yet to recover although I am incredibly lucky to have seen some improvement.